PatchAii/flutter_starter_project/README.md

 ## Introduction

-> a template with best practices for starting a new app or familiarizing yourself with our projects architecture
+> a template with best practices for starting a new app or becoming familiar with the architecture of our projects

 ---